tongzhou80/MiniSpot/README.md

 It may serve as a teaching assisting tool for compiler classes, or as a guide for students who are interested in high-level language VM implementations.
-For example, it provides a clear interface of intermediate representation so that students could use the interface to practing implementing static analysis and compiler optimizations.
+For example, it provides a clear interface of intermediate representation so that students could use the interface to practice implementing static analysis and compiler optimizations.

 It has the following features compared to the original HotSpot
 - Editable with Clion IDE
+- Minimized production-style code, much easier to read
 - Minimized platform-dependent code by using STL
 - Easier to extend, more modular and reusable